 On April 13, 1928, German pilots Hermann Köhl and Ehrenfried Günther Freiherr von Hünefeld together with their Irish co-pilot James Fitzmaurice succeeded in crossing the Atlantic from east to west in an airplane.
 36 hours after their take off in Baldonnel, Ireland, they landed with their Junkers W33 aircraft called ‘Bremen‘ on the Canadian island Greenly Island.

-The first trans Atlantic flights occurred in 1927 and it was Charles Lindbergh, who first managed to fly solo nonstop to Paris from the United States.
-Right after, Hermann Köhl decided to to cross the Atlantic Ocean from East to West.
+Diractly after Lindbergh’s success, German pilot Ehrenfried Günther Freiherr von Hünefeld, who worked as press officer at Norddeutscher Lloyd (NDL) in Bremen, planned a flight in the opposite direction, from Europe to America.
 As suitable plane the Junkers W 33 was chosen.
-The aircraft counted as one of the most technological advanced of its time and two of this kind were bought and carried the names ‘Europa’ and ‘Bremen’.
-After several unsuccessful attempts due to bad weather conditions or issues on the engine the aircraft ‘Bremen’ was reconstructed and some additional measuring devices were built in.
+The aircraft counted as one of the most technological advanced of its time and two of this kind were bought and carried the names ‘Europa‘ and ‘Bremen‘.
+After several unsuccessful attempts due to bad weather conditions or issues on the engine the aircraft ‘Bremen‘ was reconstructed and some additional measuring devices were built in.
 Also the next attempt was to start from Dublin, Ireland to reduce the distance.
 Unfortunately, German officials did not welcome this decision and obviously they highly criticized Köhl’s secret flight to Dublin, wherefore he was fired from his position at the German Luft Hansa.